-Multiple cases of food contamination kept the detection, response, recovery and prevention of food recalls in the news and was a hot topic within the supply chain this year.
-With the first set of FSMA rules only just released by the FDA this September, many manufacturers across North America will be entering into the New Year continuing to work towards compliance.
-On their heels are new and growing concerns of how allergens and food packaging chemicals are handled, which means 2017 might see a push to implement food safety beyond processing and into the labeling and packaging of products.
-How will traceability in food safety be realized?
+Many cases of food contamination kept the detection, response, recovery and prevention of food recalls in the news.
+And traceability in food safety was a hot topic within the supply chain this year.
+The first set of FSMA rules was only released by the FDA this September.
+As a result, manufacturers enter the New Year continuing to work towards compliance.
+On their heels are concerns about handling allergens and food packaging chemicals.
+Thus, 2017 might see a push for food safety beyond processing and into labeling and packaging.
+How will we realize traceability in food safety?

-The majority of food safety measures thus far have focused on the sourcing and preparation of food and not on its packaging, despite the fact that it’s a critical component in the safety of consumer products.
-There are nearly as many quality concerns with the packaging and labeling of our food as there are with the processing of it: missing a detail on the list of ingredients, ink migrating through packaging and the chemicals used to manufacture bottles, plastic and cardboard containers.
-All of these aspects are critical to the safety of our food and have attracted the attention of consumers, regulators, industry and the media alike.
+Thus far, most food safety measures have focused on the sourcing and preparation of food.
+As such, packaging has not been front and center in the food safety conversation.
+This is despite the fact that it’s a critical component in the safety of consumer products.
+Food packaging and labeling constitute almost as many quality concerns as food processing.
+Missing ingredients details, and chemicals used in containers and packaging can all impact safety.
+All these aspects are critical to the safety of our food.
+As a result, each has attracted the attention of consumers, regulators, and the media alike.

-As these concerns trickle down throughout the supply chain, food manufacturers should be reviewing standards and initiating risk-assessments of their packaging suppliers in relation to their products and processes.
-For some manufacturers that means current efforts to track the origin of their ingredients through the processing of their products may not be enough anymore.
-Food traceability records might also have to contain information about the manufacturing of their packaging as well.
+These concerns continue to trickle down throughout the supply chain.
+Moving forward, food manufacturers should be reviewing standards and initiating risk-assessments.
+Specifically, evaluating their packaging suppliers should be a priority.
+For some manufacturers, efforts to track the origin of ingredients through processing may no longer be enough.
+Traceability records might also have to contain information about their packaging.

-As the Food & Beverage industry continues to streamline and automate quality and traceability, the need will grow for the packaging industry as well.
-Large consumer packaged goods companies have already begun to see the writing on the wall, forming the Food Safety Alliance for Packaging, a technical committee of the IoPP (Institute of Packaging Professionals.)
-Their initiative has developed HACCP models for packaging material categories: cartons, rigid plastics, cut and stack labels and composite cans.
+The Food & Beverage industry continues to streamline and automate quality and traceability.
+As such, the need will grow for the packaging industry as well.
+Large consumer packaged goods companies have begun to see the writing on the wall.
+As a result they’ve formed the Food Safety Alliance for Packaging.
+This organization is a technical committee of the IoPP (Institute of Packaging Professionals.)
+Their initiative has developed HACCP models for packaging material categories.
+Specifically, cartons, rigid plastics, cut and stack labels and composite cans.

 It’s safe to assume that food safety will be just as important in the New Year as it’s been in years prior.
-We will continue to see standards and requirements trickle down within the industry affecting not just food manufacturers themselves but the suppliers who support them.
-Companies who might not necessarily fall within FSMA guidelines will be encouraged, if not mandated, by their customers to comply as well.
+We will continue to see standards and requirements trickle down within the industry.
+These standards affect food manufacturers and the suppliers who support them.
+Customers will encourage, if not mandate, companies to follow FEMA guidelines.